RushyanthReddy/projectx/README.md

 # projectx
-End to end setup steps OF an CI/CD Pipeline
+End to end setup steps of a CI/CD Pipeline

 Things to go by week1
 Creation of a dummy stateless service using Python and Postgres